 I was attracted to the Company’s Graduate Scheme, partly because I had worked with Affinity Water when I was with the local Council and so I knew a bit about the company.
 I was mainly attracted by the company’s approach to taking in graduates and moving them around the business.
 I was on the Technical Scheme which covers critical infrastructure.

 Where do you work and what do you do?

 Most days are different for me.
-I am regularly out of the office meeting with different stakeholders, such as, councilors and community groups.
-Between this I work on various projects with people from all levels and areas of the business to promote our community focused credentials.
+I am regularly out of the office meeting with different stakeholders, such as, councillors and community groups.
+Between this I work on various projects with people from all levels and areas of the business to promote our community-focused credentials.
 I never really wanted a full time desk job, so my job gives me the best of both worlds – working in the office on loads of high profile projects and regularly getting out and meeting people.